 First, to manage remote teams requires minimal effort on your part.
 If you get your hiring right, your team will have the intuition of an entrepreneur and will be able to get going without much hand-holding.

 Second, there’s no geographic limit to who you can bring on your team.
 You can hire remote workers without much thought into the logistical implications of finding office space, acquiring equipment, and so on.

-Source the best candidates from around the globe, interview them (using these handy interview questions for remote workers), and find the best skills and expertise match for the position.
+Source the best candidates from around the globe, interview them, and find the best skills and expertise match for the position.